 The Network of Human Right Journalists (NHRJ), The Gambia and National Human Right Commission of The Gambia has on Friday 12th January 2021 met and discussed to draw and sign a Memorandum of Understanding (MoU) between the two human rights bodies to collaborate and compliments each others’ work in the various areas of human rights.

-In a courtesy call made to the Commission’s Secretariat at Kotu, a delegation of founding members of the Network of Human Rights Journalists headed by Mr. Musa S. Sheriff, the National and Regional Coordinator and acting Secretary general and Communication officer Mr. Fabakary B. Ceesay, received a warm welcome by senior staff of the Commission and welcome the Journalist with open arms for a partnership.
+In a courtesy call made to the Commission’s Secretariat at Kotu, a delegation of founding members of the Network of Human Rights Journalists headed by Mr. Musa S. Sheriff, the National and Regional Coordinator and acting Secretary General and Communication Officer Mr. Fabakary B. Ceesay, received a warm welcome by senior staff of the Commission and welcome the Journalists with open arms for a partnership.

-“The realisation, that empowerment is essential to promote, protect human rights and to fulfil these rights, the enhancement of development and democratic space is the network’s aim and objective,” Mr. Sheriff said.
+“The realisation, that empowerment is essential to promote, protect human rights and to fulfill these rights, the enhancement of development and democratic space is the network’s aim and objective,” Mr. Sheriff said.

 “NHRJ has a good working relationship with African Commission on Human and Peoples’ Rights under Chairperson Commissioner Sanji Mmasenono Monageng.
 With support from her office, NHRJ hosted human rights Journalists from the 15 ECOWAS member States including Cameroon,” he told officials of NHRC.

 He called on NHRC to work hand in hand with their Journalists counterparts by creating capacity building and providing advocacy materials for the media.